MoravianCollege/PageBurn/docGraph_Mapping/DocFHIRmapping.md

 The following document is intended to be our interactive mapping from docgraph to FHIR fields.

 ###A note about the DocGraph Fields
-These were all taken from the CMS documentation for the medicare data that has been shared with us.
+The first part contains all headers and definitions taken from the CMS documentation for the **medicare** data that has been shared with us.
+The second part of this document contains the datafields from the NPPES CMS data documentation.
 If there are any fields in other parts of the data that were missed, please feel free to add them.
 Also, if there is disagreement about a field mapping, feel free to make a note of it or change it.

-##DocGraph Field Definitions Straight from Documentation.
+#DocGraph Field Definitions Straight from CMS medicare Documentation.

 **npi** \- National Provider Identifier (NPI) for the performing provider on the claim.